Luca97Cuomo/sna-project/final-term/exercise-2/results/Results.md

 distribution passed as input.
 Therefore, if for example a degree sequence from a power law is passed to it, then the outgoing network will present a node degree distribution that reflects it.

-In general this model has these features:
+In general this model presents these features:

 HIGH CLUSTERING COEFFICIENT : NO